 The department also sponsors CE classes in other subjects, such as comedy structure and Risograph production.
 Some of these are taught by program faculty.
 These classes do not count towards the MFA Visual Narrative degree.

 What other access will I have to outside professionals?

 The MFA Visual Narrative program has lined up a rich and diverse pool of cross- disciplinary professionals who will be involved in the program as guest lecturers, artists and authors.
-During the second year, each student will work with the chair to nominate and collaborate with a thesis advisor of their choosing for the duration of their thesis project.
-A roster of vetted professionals is posted on our site, although students can also arrange for their own, with approval from the Chair.
-And SVA’s teaching model is to draw from working professionals.
-In addition, the Career Development Office offers extensive workshops, counseling and recruitment events.
+During the second year, each student will work with the chair to nominate and collaborate with a thesis mentor of their choosing for the duration of their thesis project.
+A roster of vetted professionals is available, although students can also arrange for their own, with approval from the Chair.
+Past and current mentors are featured here.
+And SVA’s teaching model is to draw from working professionals, so all of the faculty are connections for students as well.
+In addition, the Career Development Office offers extensive workshops, counseling and recruitment events with top industry professionals.

 Is the program accredited by NASAD?

 Our low-residency model means that students come to SVA in NYC for three consecutive on-campus summer intensive semesters of eight weeks each.
 The two interim academic years are entirely online.
 This has an effect on the visa structure for international students, see here for details.